Privacy by Architecture, Not by Promise

 Ephemeral SHA-256 Hashing

-• Deterministic for consistency, session-scoped for privacy
+• Deterministic hashing for consistency, per-room salt for isolation

 • Resistant to precomputation and rainbow tables